metabase/metabase/docs/configuring-metabase/environment-variables.md

 Type: string (`"none"`, `"lax"`, `"strict"`)<br>
 Default: `"lax"`

-When using FullApp embedding, and the embedding website is hosted under a domain other than the one your Metabase instance is hosted under, you most likely need to set it to `"none"`.
+When using Interactive embedding, and the embedding website is hosted under a domain other than the one your Metabase instance is hosted under, you most likely need to set it to `"none"`.

 Setting the variable to `"none"` requires you to use HTTPS, otherwise browsers will reject the request.

 Related to [MB_EMBEDDING_APP_ORIGIN](#mb_embedding_app_origin).
-Read more about [FullApp Embedding](../embedding/interactive-embedding.md).
+Read more about [Interactive Embedding](../embedding/interactive-embedding.md).

 Learn more about SameSite cookies: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite